 FMLA is unpaid; however, faculty are to report accrued paid leave (sick, vacation, compensatory, and personal holiday) in conjunction with the unpaid FMLA taken.
-FMLA should be appropriately coded in OMNI by the time/leave entry coordinator.
+FMLA should be appropriately coded on the faculty member's timesheet within OMNI.
 For information regarding how to enter FMLA in OMNI refer to the FMLA/Parental Leave Time Entry Instructions.